dotmailer/dotdigital-for-wordpress/readme.txt

 1. Go to 'Plugins' in the left-hand menu
 2. Select 'Add New'
-3. Search for 'dotmailer Sign Up Widget'
+3. Search for 'dotdigital Signup Form'
 4. Click on 'Install Now'
 5. When installed, click on 'Activate Plugin'

-The plugin will appear as 'dotmailer' in your left-hand menu.
+The plugin will appear as 'dotdigital Signup Form' in your left-hand menu.

-For more detailed information on installation, find it at (https://dotmailer.zendesk.com/entries/23228992-Using-the-dotMailer-WordPress-sign-up-form-plugin-v2#install)
+For more detailed information on installation, find it at (https://support.dotdigital.com/hc/en-gb/articles/212216058-Using-the-dotmailer-WordPress-sign-up-form-plugin-v2#install)

 == Frequently Asked Questions ==